AlexisAuriac/ReverseEngineeringAndCracking/ctlf/ELF_04/README.md

 # ELF_04

-password:
+## What it does

-- 16 characters long
+Checks if the password is 16 characters long.

+Checks the sum of the characters is equal to 1664

+## Solution

-- sum of characters is 1664, 1664 / 16 = 104 -> 'h'
+1664 / 16 = 104 = 'h'

-password is hhhhhhhhhhhhhhhh
+One possible password is "hhhhhhhhhhhhhhhh"